-To meet the demands of a growing world population, all industries must become smarter about how they use, reuse, and recycle raw materials, energy, and wastes.
+To meet the demands of a growing world population, all industries must become smarter about how they use, reuse, and recycle raw materials, energy, and waste.
 The cement industry is no exception.
-Producing cement takes both large amounts of raw materials and fuel, and produces substantial carbon dioxide emissions.
+Cement manufacturing consumes both large amounts of raw materials and fuel, and produces substantial carbon dioxide emissions.

 The cement industry is actively engaged in industrial ecology, in which by-products from one industry become inputs for another.
 We can recover and use many industrial byproducts and other materials in cement manufacturing.
 Some are incorporated into the final product; others provide the fuel needed to convert limestone into cement.